Academic

 Transfer Credit Policy Link to section

-Requests for transfer credit must have the approval of the department and AS&E dean of graduate education and postdoctoral affairs.
-Similarly, permission to take work at another institution for transfer credit after matriculation in a graduate program must be approved in advance by the AS&E dean of graduate education and postdoctoral affairs.
-Credit hours already applied to two degrees, whether at the University of Rochester or elsewhere, cannot be applied to a third degree at the University.
+Requests for transfer credit must have the approval of the department and SAS/Hajim dean of graduate education and postdoctoral affairs or designee.
+Similarly, permission to take work at another institution for transfer credit after matriculation in a graduate program must be approved in advance by the SAS/Hajim dean of graduate education and postdoctoral affairs or their designee.
+Per University policy, credit hours already applied to two degrees, whether at the University of Rochester or elsewhere, cannot be applied to a third degree at the University.

-For additional information, please review the Graduate Studies Bulletin.
+For additional information, please review the Regulations and University Policies Concerning Graduate Studies.

 Policy for Transferring in Credits Toward a PhD Link to section

-Arts, Sciences & Engineering (AS&E) allows up to 30 credit hours of acceptable graduate work taken at this or another university to be transferred toward the 90-credit requirement for the doctoral degree.
-All transfer credits must not have been used as part of an undergraduate degree program and require the approval of the program (either the director of graduate studies or the chair) and the AS&E dean of graduate education and postdoctoral affairs in order to be applied to a PhD program of study.
+Graduate students in the School of Arts & Sciences (SAS) and the Hajim School of Engineering & Applied Sciences (Hajim) are allowed up to 30 credit hours of acceptable graduate work taken at this or another university to be transferred toward the 90-credit requirement for the doctoral degree.
+All transfer credits must not have been used as part of an undergraduate degree program and require the approval of the program (either the director of graduate studies or the chair) and the SAS/Hajim dean of graduate education and postdoctoral affairs (or their designee) in order to be applied to a PhD program of study.

 Note that programs may have their own requirements or guidelines that limit the number of credits they will accept toward the degree.
 Any program-specific policy that restricts the number of credits to fewer than 30 supersedes this policy.